BRajendra10/BRajendra10/README.md

 # 👋 Hi there

 I'm **Rajendra Behera**, a passionate Front-End Developer with expertise in crafting interactive and responsive web experiences.
-I specialize in **HTML, CSS, JavaScript, Bootstrap, and SCSS**.
+I specialize in **HTML, CSS, JavaScript, Bootstrap, jQuery and SCSS**.

 > "The only way to do great work is to love what you do." — Steve Jobs